iaincollins/nextjs-starter/README.md

 All functionality works both client and server side - including without JavaScript support in the browser.

+*Important!* Please upgrade to version 2.8 or newer as this resolves all known cross browser compatibility issues, including session behaviour with Internet Explorer.

 ## Demo

 You can try it out at https://nextjs-starter.now.sh